centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 ### Register an application

-The Office365 Management API use Azure AD to authenticate against Office365.
+The Office365 Management API uses Azure AD to authenticate against Office365.
 To access the Office365 Management API, you need to register your application in Azure AD. *Application* is here used by Microsoft as a conceptual term, referring not only to the application software, but also to the Azure AD